It’s an important topic and I wanted to dedicate a whole page about it and explain how SoaPatrick.com deals with this issue.

 - It allows for much more data to be saved (10Mb for most browsers).

 - It’s simpler to use and the syntax is very straightforward.

 I use LocalStorage to save the users Theme Settings.
 Three values are saved and can be deleted by clearing your cache.

 - color: amber, red, pink, purple, blue or green

-Unless you change the theme of the website, these values will not be created in your LocalStorage.
+Unless you change the theme or the navbar position of the website, these values will not be created in your LocalStorage.

 No analytics, no data tracking, no nothing.
 Nothing is tracked and analyzed to improve this website.